yannlk/ChronicPal/ReadMe.md

 - Application

 # Bugs and Contact
-Please report bugs to the issues page of this github, and for anything else feel free to contact me.
+Please report bugs to the issues page of this GitHub, and for anything else feel free to contact me.